 Trust me, even the pickiest eater will gladly try the fruits of his/her labor!

 Finally, invite your child to serve the apple slices.
-Please remind, that is there is anyone at the table, s/he should offer the first slice to another.
+Please remind that if anyone is at the table, a child should offer the first slice to another.

-After the activity is complete, remind your child to clean everything up and return the activity back on the shelf.
+After the activity is complete, invite a child to clean everything up and return the activity back to the shelf.

 Montessori Practical Life Activities